shamshul-haque/money-master/README.md

-# To see the live project, copy the bellow link and open it in any browser...
+# Money Master
-`shams-money-master.surge.sh`
+Click here to see the project: [money-master](https://shams-money-master.surge.sh/)